petrasvestartas/german_language/auto.md

     -  Das Benzin ist nicht im Preis enhalten. - Gas is not included in the price.
 -  die Panne - the breakdown
     -  Das Auto hat eine Panne. - The car has broken problem.
--  das Rad - the wheel
+-  der Rad - the wheel
 -  das Reifen - the tire
 -  der Kofferraum - the trunk
 -  das Nummernschild - the license plate